alexo1connor/X00200430_CA3/README.md

 ## **Deploy Production Stage**
-This stage only runs if the pipeline was trigger on the main branch.
+This stage only runs if the pipeline was triggered on the main branch.
 It does so using the code below:

     condition: and(succeeded(), eq(variables['Build.SourceBranch'], 'refs/heads/main'))